DNXEMPIRE-1/CandidAI/README.md

   - Enhance every step of the interview process with our AI-driven tools.

 ## Getting Started
-To get started with Brave, follow these steps:
+To get started with CanDid, follow these steps:

 1. **Visit our Website**
-   - Go to [Brave](https://brave-ai-edgex.vercel.app/) to explore our features and services.
+   - Go to [CanDid](https://CanDid-ai-edgex.vercel.app/) to explore our features and services.

 2. **Create an Account**
    - Sign up to access personalized interview forms, tips, mock interviews, and more.